BestTimesToVisit.com Logo

 Rental Car

 Cost:Starting from €50-€100 per day, depending on car type and season.
-Factor in fuel costs, which are higher than mainland Europe.
+Add fuel costs (approx. €2/liter).

-Hurtigruten Coastal Express
+Hurtigruten Coastal Ferry

-A network of buses connects the main towns and villages across Lofoten.
-It's a more budget-friendly option for getting between key locations like Svolvær, Leknes, and Å.
+A network of public buses connects the main towns and villages along the E10 and some smaller roads.
+Useful for point-to-point travel between larger settlements like Svolvær, Leknes, and Kabelvåg.

-Cost:Single tickets range from €10-€30 depending on distance.
-Day passes or multi-day passes might be available and offer better value if you plan extensive travel.
+Cost:Single tickets can range from €5-€20 depending on distance.
+Day passes might be available in some areas.

 Cycling